rottenMonke/simple-preact-ssr-boilerplate/README.md

 # Start

-  - For development start "build:client-dev" and then "start:ssr-server-dev" in separate terminal
+  - For development start "build:client-dev" and then "start:ssr-server-dev" in a separate terminal
   - prod - run "prod" command